cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 _Definition: Running tests on a component in isolation._

-Usually, we run component tests in a node testing framework like `jest` or `mocha`.
+We usually run component tests using a Node.js testing framework like `jest` or `mocha`.
 We render the components we want to test in a virtualized browser called [JSDom](https://github.com/jsdom/jsdom).

 With Cypress Component Testing, we achieve the same goal: testing a component in isolation.
-Though, instead of having our components rendering inside the terminal only, hiding their final form, we actually render them in an instance of a real browser.
+Instead of having our components rendering inside a terminal, we render them in a real browser.
 Since we can see the components we are writing tests for, it is easier to know what we want to test.
 Since the tests are visual, they are easier to debug when they fail.

-Cypress Component Testing is very similar to its big brother end-to-end testing.
+Cypress Component Testing is very similar to end-to-end testing.
 The notable differences are:

 - We do not navigate to a page to run the tests against.
 No need to call `cy.visit()` anymore at the beginning of a test.
 - Instead, Cypress provides a blank canvas where we can `mount` our components in isolation.